 Pros:

-- Fully GDPR-compliant and privacy-oriented.
+- GDPR-compliant and privacy-focused

-- Supports tracking of third-party offers and postbacks.
+- Tracks third-party offers and postbacks

 Cons: